Perimenopause - 5 things every woman should know

 4. Perimenopause can be managed with herbal medicine and dietary changes:

 A herbalist or naturopath can prescribe you a tailor-made herbal formula to deal with the specific symptoms that you are experiencing.
-Herbal medicines can greatly improve your sleep, energy and your experience of your menstrual cycle.
-Common problems such as flooding periods and low moods can respond well to individualised herbal medicines.
+Bespoke herbal medicines can greatly improve your sleep, energy and your experience of your menstrual cycle.
+Common problems such as flooding periods and low moods can respond well to herbal medicines prescribed by a naturopath who is skilled in this area.

-If you have any of the above symptoms, its a good idea to get it checked out.
-There are other common conditions such as thyroid disease, low iron levels or fibroids that could be causing some of your symptoms.
-Irregular bleeding is something that should always be investigated.
+If you have any of the symptoms of perimenopause, its a good idea to get it checked out.
+There are other common conditions such as thyroid disease, low iron levels, endometriosis or fibroids that could be causing some of your symptoms.
+Pain or irregular bleeding is something that should always be investigated by your doctor.

 I encourage you to start looking after your health when the first symptoms of perimenopause arise.
-Don't suffer in isolation and silence, enquire about a consultation with a qualified naturopath, so that you can transition through menopause with ease and grace.
+Don't suffer in isolation and silence.
+Enquire about a consultation with a qualified naturopath, so that you can transition through perimenopause with ease and grace.

 Hi!
 I'm Simone Jeffries.
 I am a naturopath, nutritionist, herbalist and certified wellness coach.
 I am also a foodie and an advocate for a whole food diet.